 Norges Bank's Expectations Survey enables us to utilise the cross-sectional variation of the respondents' inflation and wage expectations at a given time to learn more about how altered inflation expectations impact wage growth expectations.
-These data vary and therefore cannot be used to supplement analyses of aggregated data.
+These data vary more and therefore can be used to supplement analyses of aggregated data.
 Over time, the surveyed social partners' wage expectations have also correlated closely with actual wage growth (see box in Monetary Policy Report 1/2024).